ibm-cloud-docs/framework-financial-services-controls/controls-output/pe/pe-4.md

 {{site.data.keyword.attribute-definition-list}}

-# PE-4 - Access Control for Transmission Medium
+# PE-4 - Access Control for Transmission
 {: #pe-4}

 ## Control requirements
 {: #control-requirements}

-PE-4 - 0
+### PE-4 - 0

-    : The organization controls physical access to [Assignment: organization-defined information system distribution and transmission lines] within organizational facilities using [Assignment: organization-defined security safeguards].
+Control physical access to _[Assignment: organization-defined system distribution and transmission lines]_ within organizational facilities using _[Assignment: organization-defined security controls]_.

 ## NIST supplemental guidance
 {: #nist-supplemental-guidance}

-Physical security safeguards applied to information system distribution and transmission lines help to prevent accidental damage, disruption, and physical tampering.
-In addition, physical safeguards may be necessary to help prevent eavesdropping or in transit modification of unencrypted transmissions.
-Security safeguards to control physical access to system distribution and transmission lines include, for example: (i) locked wiring closets; (ii) disconnected or locked spare jacks; and/or (iii) protection of cabling by conduit or cable trays.
+Security controls applied to system distribution and transmission lines prevent accidental damage, disruption, and physical tampering.
+Such controls may also be necessary to prevent eavesdropping or modification of unencrypted transmissions.
+Security controls used to control physical access to system distribution and transmission lines include disconnected or locked spare jacks, locked wiring closets, protection of cabling by conduit or cable trays, and wiretapping sensors.